1991– other 1991 plates

 The last half of the series, i.e., CLxnn–CZxnn, all carry The Klondike and appear to progress generally alphabetically from older to newer.
 There is, however, some mixture of wide and narrow fonts in these series: CVxnn (all wide font?), CWxnn (wide at the start of the series, at least CWA and CWB; narrow at the end), CXxnn (narrow at the start of the series; wide at the end, possibly only CXXnn and CXZnn), and CZxnn (all wide).
 The different fonts indicate different manufacturers or at least different production runs and thus a strict numerical progression probably did not take place.

 The last CZZnn plates (last of the Cxxnn series) were issued in early 2019.
-The ambiguous distinction between heavy and light commmercial vehicles (comments above) may now be gone as all new commercial plates will be in the Cxnnn series described below.
+The ambiguous distinction between heavy and light commmercial vehicles (comments above) still exists.
+New commercial plates are still being issued in the Cxnnn series as well as in the new Cnnnx series described below.

 More research is required to understand how plate types correlate to number series in the first half of Cxxnn.